tjguk/winsys/docs/index.rst

 them more Pythonic and usable by Windows administrators directly from the interpreter or as part of a wider set of applications.
-It targets recent versions of Python and reasonably recent versions of Windows although it's not yet up speed on Vista & x64.
+It targets recent versions of Python and reasonably recent versions of Windows although it's not yet up speed on Vista/W7 & x64.

 It is unashamedly platform-specific: no hint of a concession towards more Unix-like operating systems.
 You can read about the design